CodepediaOrg/codepediaorg.github.io/_posts/2016-07-15-laziness-at-extreme-developing-jax-rs-services-with-spring-boot.md

 ---
 layout: post
-title: Laziness at extreme: developing JAX-RS services with Spring Boot
+title: Laziness at extreme - developing JAX-RS services with Spring Boot
 description: "In this post we are going to take a look at how we can use Spring Boot in conjunction with Apache CXF project for a rapid REST(ful) web services development."
 author: aredko
 permalink: /aredko/laziness-at-extreme-developing-jax-rs-services-with-spring-boot